Poland's Meronk wins Australian Open men's title - ExBulletin

 Meronk’s only mistake came on the 13th when a slapped approach shot from a light rough found a greenside bunker and he failed to get up and down for par.

-But he immediately bounced back with a birdie on the next hole to restore a two-shot buffer on Scott.
+But he immediately bounced back with a birdie on the next hole to give Scott a two-shot buffer back.

 The Australians’ quest for another national title to match their 2009 victory ended when he pushed his drive to the 17th hole.
 It forced him to use a provisional ball, landing a double bogey and allowing Meronk to make a stress-free run to the 18th hole.